COOP Logo

 Play it smart with your appetite.
 Slow your chewing of regular meals and munch on water-filled, high bulk food (like apple slices or a carrot).
 These foods make you feel full without giving you a lot of calories.

 Persons who use diet pills may have some weight loss early but often find they are overweight again later.
-Because these pills have risks - some have been taken off the market in the last 10 years - your should talk to a doctor before you take them.
+Because these pills have risks - some have been taken off the market in the last 10 years - you should talk to a doctor before you take them.
+Few will recommend older diet pills or special diets (herbal, carbohydrate, protein, etc.)

 Exercise and Weight Control